 The calculator will give you the correct position size to use, among other data.
 By doing this, you can be sure that you’re consistently risking the same small percentage of your account on each trade.

 You can acquire a better appreciation for the logic behind such an approach, once you understand that there is a significant difference between risking 2% of your total equity and risking 10% of it on each trade.
-For instance, if you risked just 2% per trade, then you would lose nearly 17% of your total equity should you be unfortunate enough to endure ten consecutive losses.
+For instance, if you risked just 2% per trade, then you would lose over 18% of your total equity should you be unfortunate enough to endure ten consecutive losses.
 Under identical conditions, you would suffer losses of more than 65%, if you risked 10% of your account per trade (see the illustration below).

 After studying this example, you can conclude that using a lower level of risk per trade will certainly help optimize the protection of your equity.
 There’s no question why so many experts stress the importance of risking just a small percentage of a total account balance per position; periods of drawdown (consecutive losses) are inevitable in trading.